i5K-KINBRE-script-share/RNA-Seq-annotation-and-comparison/KSU_bioinfo_lab/RNA-SeqAlign2Ref/RNA-SeqAlign2Ref_LAB.md

 ###Explore your output:

 1) Open your "~/test_git/human19_prinseq" directory.
 View your the "raw" and "cleaned" .gd file by uploading these to http://edwards.sdsu.edu/cgi-bin/prinseq/prinseq.cgi?report=1.
-Learn how to download files from Beocat on their webpage http://support.cis.ksu.edu/BeocatDocs/GettingStarted#BeocatDocs.2BAC8-TransferringFiles.HowdoItransferfilestoorfromBeocat.
+Learn how to download files from Beocat at https://github.com/i5K-KINBRE-script-share/FAQ/blob/master/BeocatEditingTransferingFiles.md.
 Evaluate read quality pre and post cleaning metrics.
 Which graphs changed after cleaning?
 Why would we want these values to change?

 2) Open your "~/test_git/diff" directory.
 Take a moment to explore a differential expression file.
 Find an object that is estimated to be differetially expressed and report each columns' value for that object and interpret the result.